-1/25/2018 or 1/26/2018 - First meeting between teams and scientists.
+1/19/2021 - 1/20/2021 - First meeting between teams and scientists.
 The teams will learn about the app idea from the scientist; including what tasks are to be performed with the app, users of the app, where the app is to be used, etc. The meeting should last between 30 - 60 minutes.

-1/30/2018 or 1/31/2018 - Second follow-up meeting with teams and scientists.
+1/19/2021 - 1/20/2021 - Second follow-up meeting with teams and scientists.
 This second meeting allows teams to ask follow up questions after they have thought about the app idea over the weekend.
 The meeting should last between 30 - 60 minutes.

-2/13/2018 - 2/15/2018 - Paper prototype design presentation.
-In this presentation, teams present their designs working through the apps' tasks using a design of the app expressed as drawings on paper.
+2/9/2021 and 2/11/2021 - Paper prototype design presentation.
+In this presentation, teams present their designs, working through the apps' tasks using paper prototype.
 Each team has 30 minutes to present their design, answer questions and received suggestions from the rest of the teams and scientists.
 The presentation will be scheduled and videotaped.
 Scientists only need to attend the presentation for their app.
-It is best if the scientists attend the presentation live, but scientists can view the videos later if the cannot be present.
+It is best if the scientists attend the presentation live or by conference call, but scientists can view the videos later if they cannot be present.
+If attending the presentations, you will be given an opportunity to ask questions.
+Please ask questions that you require immediate answers for your understanding because time is short during the presentations.
+You will meet with your development team after the presentation and can ask longer questions then.
 Links to the video will be posted on the course website the evening of the presentation or the following day.

-2/14/2018 - 2/21/2018 - Feedback from scientist on the paper prototype.
+2/10/2021 - 2/18/2021 - Feedback from scientist on the paper prototype.
 During this meeting, scientists can provide detailed feedback of the design presented in the paper prototype presentation.
 The meeting should last between 30 - 60 minutes.

-4/3/2018 - 4/5/2018 - Final design presentation.
+3/30/2021 and 4/1/2021 - Final design presentation.
 In this presentation, teams present their design by working through apps' tasks using a partially implemented app.
 Each team has 30 minutes to present their design, answer question and received suggestions from the rest of the teams and scientists.
 The presentation will be scheduled and videotaped.
 Scientists only need to attend the presentation of their app.
 It is best if the scientists can attend the presentation live, but scientists can view the videos later.
 Links to the video will be posted on the course website the evening of the presentation or the following day.

-4/4/2018 - 4/12/2018 - Feedback from the scientist for adjustment of the final design.
+3/31/2021 - 4/8/2021 - Feedback from the scientist for adjustment of the final design.
 During this meeting, scientists can provide detailed feedback on the presented design.
 Because the students should have already implemented a significant portion of the app, only minor adjustments can be made.
 The student teams should decide if they have time to implement the changes and will advise the scientist so.
 The meeting should last between 30 - 60 minutes.

-4/24/2018 - 4/26/2018 - Usability test result presentations.
-During the prior week, teams will have tested their app, using students from other classes.
-In this presentation, graduate students and humanities students present preliminary results of the usability tests.
+4/20/2021 and 4/22/2021 - Usability test result presentations.
+During the prior week, teams will have tested their app using students from other classes.
+In this presentation, graduate students present preliminary results of the usability tests.
 Each team has 30 minutes to present their design, answer questions and received suggestions from the rest of the teams and scientists.
 The presentation will be scheduled and videotaped.
 Scientists only need to attend the presentation of their app.
 It is best if the scientists could attend the presentation live, but scientists can view the videos later.
 Links to the video will be posted on the course website the evening of the presentation or the following day.